knmchlcabigao/nasapowerSWAT/README.md

 If you use this tool in your research, please cite it as:

 > Cabigao, K.M.F.
 (2025). *NASA POWER Daily Data Downloader for SWAT Model (v1.0)*.
 Retrieved from [https://github.com/YourGitHubUsername/nasapowerSWAT](https://github.com/knmchlcabigao/nasapowerSWAT)

+## Publication Status

+A peer-reviewed journal article describing the development and application of **nasapowerSWAT** is currently **being written for submission**.
+Once published, a full citation will be added here.

+In the meantime, please cite the software directly (see [Citation](#citation) above).

 You may also cite the underlying NASA POWER R client: